+2 http://pajek.imfm.si/lib/exe/fetch.php?media=dl:pajekman.pdf vector file.

-2 http://pajek.imfm.si/lib/exe/fetch.php?media=dl:pajekman.pdf txt2Pajek works with regular text files.
+3 4 Figure 1: Pajek file format.
+I Left: .net network file.
+Center: .clu partition file.
+Right: .vec txt2Pajek works with regular text files.
 Most tools (e.g. Microsoft Excel) or databases have the ability to export data in this format.
 Look for tabulator separated text files .txt or .tab.
 Comma separated or any other text format is possible, however, we highly recommend tab-separated files.
-Avoid working with advanced text processing tools (e.g. Microsoft Word) as these files have additional formatting and other meta-information stored in the file.
-A typical text file that serves as input for txt2Pajek looks like what is shown in the left part of Figure 2.
+Avoid working with advanced text processing tools (e.g. Microsoft Word) as these files have additional formatting and other meta information stored in the file.
+A typical text file that serves as input for txt2Pajek looks like what is shown in the left part of Figure 1.
 You can see three columns, two for node information and one column describing the link weights.
 We call this format edge list, as every line describes a single edge in the network.
 Independently from the complexity of your data, the basic form of one edge by line must be guaranteed, e.g.:

-1.2 Format of Text Files for txt2Pajek
+1.2 Format of Text Files